 At 11.00am, foreigners who are used to punctuality started swarming into the office.
 The train which was supposed to depart at 9.00am, postponed to 11.00am, was still nowhere in sight.
 Tickets sales however, had started.
 The officer made a very sincere apology to the waiting foreigners and started to sell the tickets.
 One by one, he copied my passport details in a record book, wrote the same details on the tickets and collected money for them.
 Each passenger took up about 2-3 minutes.
 Obsessed with efficiency and distressed when it’s lacking, we were all worried if the train might arrive and leave before we could get our tickets, but there were only about 20 of us and train arrived at almost 1.00pm.

 I purchased my “lower class” ticket (about S$1.40) for the 141km ride from Hsipaw to Pyin Oo Lwin.
 I’ve been advised by the owner of Lily Hotel to take a lower class seat as the windows at upper class can’t be opened fully.
 A seat on the right side of the train would also give a better view.

 Boarding the train was already the start of the adventure.
 When I found my seat, I found it occupied by two baskets of bananas.
-Fortunately, a fellow help me with the “translation” and the bananas found their seats on the opposite mine.
-The hard seat littered with torn foliage.
+Fortunately, a fellow help me with the “translation” and the bananas found their seats opposite mine.
+The hard seat was littered with torn foliage.
 I dusted it, only to realise later that it was futile.